Ludvig Karsten: Career

 Karsten grew up in a wealthy home in Christiania (now Oslo).
 He started taking drawing lessons 13 years old.
 In 1893 he made a study tour to Telemark, where he made landscape sketches and portraits, and also joined painter Halfdan Egedius.
-After graduating from secondary school in 1895, he travelled to Rome, and later to Firenze and Munich.
+After graduating from secondary school in 1895, he travelled to Rome, and later to Florence and Munich.
 In 1896 he travelled in Spain, and settled for a while in Madrid.
 He left Spain in 1898, and was enrolled in the Norwegian Armed Forces at Gardermoen for some months.
 He then travelled to Munich, where he painted En mann og en kvinne, also called Adam and Eve, which has later been located at the Stenersen Museum.
 He visited Paris in autumn 1900, where he trained on models.
 In 1901 he was in Åsgårdstrand, where he painted Two Men and Three Boys, which were both shown at his first appearance at the Autumn exhibition in Kristiania in 1901.
 Karsten returned to Paris, where he spent several years.
 He was known for his boozing and temperament.
 After a fight with the poet Nils Collett Vogt he was temporarily expelled from the circle of Norwegian artists residing in Paris.
 He visited the museum Louvre, where he paraphrased Ribera's painting of the burial of Christ.
 The painting was bought by Frits Thaulow, and came to be Karsten's the first important sale.
 It was resold to the National Gallery in Oslo in 1909, after Thaulow's death.

 Karsten's first separate exhibition, at Blomqvist in Kristiania in September and October 1904, received mixed critic in the newspapers.
 In 1905 he visited Edvard Munch at Åsgårdstrand, where Munch made a large portrait of him.
 After a night of heavy drinking, possibly on Midsummer Eve, it came to quarrel which led to a violent fight between Munch and Karsten.
 Munch later made an etching of his version of the incident.
 From 1910 Karsten lived mostly in Copenhagen, where he married in 1913.
 In 1920, he bought a house in Skagen where he began painting large landscapes in his pointillé style, attracted by the bright local light.

 Karsten is represented at the National Gallery of Norway with several paintings, including Kristi gravleggelse from 1904, Vårkveld i Ula from 1905, Tæring from 1907, Det blå kjøkken (The blue Kitchen) from 1913, Det røde kjøkken (The red Kitchen) from 1913, and Flukten fra Egypt from 1922.
 He is represented at the Bergen Museum (with Søsken, and Batseba), at Nationalmuseum in Stockholm (with the painting Den lyse og mørke akt), at Statens Museum for Kunst in Copenhagen (with Golgata from 1923), and at the Stenersen Museum in Oslo (with the paintings Adam og Eva and Gobelin).
 Karsten was also well known for his paraphrases of works by elder painters, including 16th-century artist Jacopo Bassano and 17th-century artists Jusepe de Ribera and Rembrandt.
 His last painting was a portrait of his daughter Alise, when she visited him in Paris in 1926.